pkoning2/ddcmp/doc/api.md

 Inbound payloads begin with a 2-byte receive status value, followed by the received DDCMP frame exactly as received, including the CRC fields.
 Note that the framer implements CRC checking; the host normally would not look at the CRC bytes but simply use the status value to learn whether the packet is good or bad.

-In either direction, we ignore the minimum frame length of Ethernet; only the needed bytes are sent since the USB emulated Ethernet NIC does not appear to object to undersized frames.
-But since we limit framer packets to standard Ethernet size, the largest DDCMP data length supported is 1488.
+In either direction, we pad frames to the minimum frame length of Ethernet.
+USB emulated Ethernet NIC does not appear to object to undersized frames, but some applications (like SIMH) assume that the Ethernet minimum should be enforced.
+Since we limit framer packets to standard Ethernet size, the largest DDCMP data length supported is 1486.

 Command/status packets begin with 021 (DC1) which is not a DDCMP frame start value.
 Outbound they carry commands to the adapter; inbound they carry status and counters.
 Note that the inbound status packet is preceded by a receive status word, as always; for status packets the receive status is always zero (OK).